Jonathan Schoop Player Props: Tigers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the sixth-ranked team ERA across all league pitching staffs (3.47).
+- The Brewers have the eighth-ranked team ERA across all league pitching staffs (3.50).

-- Brewers pitchers combine to surrender 24 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- Brewers pitchers combine to surrender 25 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- The Brewers will send Rea (0-0) out to make his third start of the season.

-- In his most recent time out on Wednesday, the right-hander tossed five innings against the Seattle Mariners, allowing four earned runs while surrendering five hits.
+- In his most recent appearance on Wednesday against the Seattle Mariners, the lefty tossed 7 2/3 innings, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.